Requirements for intermediate sites (auction marts, fairs and assembly yard, etc.): Livestock Identification and Traceability Program

 You do not need to report the identification numbers of approved tags or approved slap tattoos on dead pigs.

 - Herd mark:

-- identification number unique to a site that may be borne by a group of pigs originating from that site.
+- An identification number unique to a group of animals that originate from the same site.

 - Approved tag: